 Sugar Gliders can be found all over the north and east of Australia, although the Atherton Tablelands is home to more species of possums and gliders than anywhere else on Earth.
 The stats here are nuts!

 Typically they nest in tree hollows, and Kevin the caretaker at Camp Barrabadeen showed us a picture of one on his phone that he found inside a shoe that was on a tree there, so they’re definitely around Lake Tineroo too.
 Technically, I guess we did see one indirectly 😉.

-Otherwise, you may also have some luck seeing a sugar glider at other nearby stays like Atherton Tablelands Birdwatcher’s Cabin in Wondecla, which is in a lovely off-the-grid rural area, or at Allawah Retreat at the northwestern end in Tolga, just above Atherton township.
+Otherwise, you may also have some luck seeing a sugar glider at other nearby stays like the Birdwatcher’s Cabin in Wondecla (which is in a lovely off-grid rural area), or at Allawah Retreat at the northwestern end in Tolga, just above Atherton township.

 Seeing this animal in the Tablelands was the sweet-vanilla-buttercream icing on the cake, with sprinkles on top.